Search and Browse > Advanced Search

 Click the ‘Submit Search’ button.
 This will open a new browser tab and your query will be shown in the ‘Advanced Search’ panel.

 Besides using the Mol* visualization options linked to Structure Summary pages of 3D structures available from the RCSB.org, a file upload functionality is available in the Mol* standalone tool (/3d-view).
 Once you upload a structure file from your local drive or by specifying a URL you can define a structure motif query as described above.
 Mol* will detect whether your file is an archive structure (and reference it using its Entry ID), a structure that was loaded using an external URL (and reference it using that link), or if you are visualizing a local file (in that case your file will be uploaded to our servers) and save the appropriate ID/link to the Advanced Search panel.

 Defining queries using the 'Advanced Search' panel

-- Insert the PDB ID that contains the query 3D structure motif.
+- Insert the PDB ID or RCSB.org assigned CSM ID that contains the query 3D structure motif.

 - Specify 2 to 10 residues that make up the group of residues you want to find in other structures in the archive.

 - The first box is for the polymer Chain ID (